contextnerror/ICC-Mac/README.md

 #### If you are unable to open Wineskin (exec[number].bat error) ####
 Check to see if the Wineskin app has a quarantine flag on it, and remove it.

+#### To remove the "Error creating backup" message ####
+The error should include a file path.
+Go to drive_c in the app bundle and create the folders of the file path.

 ## If the wrapper is broken or outdated ##
 Please use the blank wrapper [here.](https://github.com/contextnerror/ICC-Mac/releases/tag/backup)